-The tasks of the call area judge are the following:
+The tasks of the Call Area Judge are the following:

-- 1. Before the beginning of each race he should gather the skaters and give them the last instructions.
-Checking their uniform, competition number, transponder, skates and size of wheels; - 2. he gives to the skaters the composition of the starting line; - 3. under the order of the chief referee, he permits to the skaters to accede to the race course; - 4. before the beginning of each event, to check that every skater is supplied with his racing suite and competition number; - 5. to announce to the skaters when they must be at the start of the race for which they have been entered, and to make sure that no one may have access to the track where the race takes place before the Chief Referee has given his authorization.
+Before the beginning of each race, he should gather the skaters and give them the last instructions.
+Checking their uniform, competition number, transponder, skates and size of wheels;

+- 1. he gives to the skaters the composition of the start line; - 2. under the order of the Chief Judge, he permits to the skaters to accede to the race course; - 3. before the beginning of each event, to check that every skater is supplied with his racing suite and competition number; - 4. to announce to the skaters when they must be at the start of the race for which they have been entered, and to make sure that no one may have access to the track where the race takes place before the Chief Judge has given his authorization.